FAQ

 For iOS: To find the PDF button, go to Diary/Photos in the bottom menu > Diary.
 Next to the “New entry” button, you will also find “PDF”.
 For Android: The PDF button has been harder to find since the latest update.
 We’re working to change that!
 To find the PDF button, click Filter, choose Diary entry and then click Filter again to “show less”.
 The PDF button is “concealed” underneath.

-Difference between pregnancy month and calendar month
+Pregnancy month vs. calendar month

 It's commonly popular to describe pregnancy in terms of months.
 If someone asks you how far along you are, they're normally referring to calendar months.
 Calendar months provide an approximation, giving a good indication of the point you're at in your pregnancy.
 A calendar month can consist of 28, 30 or 31 days (not including leap years), so different organisations may count the dates in slightly different ways.
 We've generalised things a bit in this app and assumed that a calendar month is 30 days long.
 The first calendar month begins when you fall pregnant, which only happens in week 2+0.
 A pregnancy lasts approximately 9 calendar months.
 A pregnancy month is a more precise concept often used by medical professionals.
 A pregnancy month always consists of 28 days and begins in week 0+0.
 Therefore, a pregnancy consists of around nine calendar months but always 10 pregnancy months.